-The hardware requirements for Filter Cluster are low as the analyzed traffic information is pre-aggregated by the associated Filters.
-If the Filter Cluster is used only for reporting and not for software/hardware packet filtering, run it on the same server that runs the Console.
+The hardware requirements for Filter Cluster are very low because the traffic information is pre-aggregated by the associated Filters.
+If Filter Cluster is used only for reporting and not for software/hardware packet filtering, run it on the same server that runs the Console.

-Filter Cluster can apply filtering rules just like Packet Filter.
-The requirements for software-based and/or hardware-based traffic filtering are listed in the Packet Filter Hardware Requirements section.
+Filter Cluster can apply filtering rules just like Packet Filter and Flow Filter.
+The requirements for softwarebased and/or hardware-based traffic filtering are listed in the Packet Filter Hardware Requirements section.